keithvanAntwerp/data-engineering-projects/project1-ETL-OLAP-star-schema/README.md

 ![data mart schema](https://github.com/keithvanAntwerp/data-engineering-projects/blob/master/sparkify1.png)

+## TODO and Questions

-## Encodings
+### Encodings

+This project provides the opportunity to deal with encoding challenges.

 `bad_encoding = "R\u00c3\u0083\u00c2\u00b6yksopp"`

-## Questions
+### Questions and Comments

 **JSON**: Javascript Object Notation

 + When a file has the extension *.json, what assumptions are safe to make?
   + UTF-8 encoded
-  + Are "stacks" of JSON in line with RFC, ECMA?
+  + Are text "stacks" of JSON in line with RFC, ECMA?
+    + common on log files

-+ Main disadvantage of not using Pandas?
++ Disadvantage of not using Pandas?
-  + Pandas is optimized?
+  + Pandas is better computationally optimized?

++ Advantage of not using Pandas?
-  + RAM constraints?
+  + Scalability, Avoid RAM constraints?